 As the route to the summit climbs, lowland rainforest gives way to temperate montane and coniferous forests (1300 to 2100m).
 Here, the trees become increasingly smaller in stature, and many are deciduous.
 It is on this part of the mountain that the area’s startling variety of species from different vegetation zones becomes clear.
 There are rhododendrons from the Himalayan zone, Sino-European oaks and chestnuts, and eucalyptus and tea tree typical of Australasia.

 As walkers gain altitude, they enter the domain of carnivorous pitcher plants, which have a modified leaf for trapping, drowning and digesting insects.
-Five species of these are unique to Mt Kinabalu, including the startling Nepenthes rajah – the world’s largest insect-devouring pitcher plant.
+Five species of these are unique to Mount Kinabalu, including the startling Nepenthes rajah – the world’s largest insect-devouring pitcher plant.
 This extraordinary plant uses nectar to attract insects who then slide down a slippery rim into a pool of fluid where they are digested and absorbed.
 Some plants have so much fluid – up to two and a half litres – that they can even drown mice and rats.

-These forests are also home to foraging squirrels, wild pigs and two of Mt Kinabalu’s unusual endemic animals – the grey-blue giant earthworm that grows up to 70cm long, and coral-hued giant red leech, both of which often appear on the surface of the earth during a downpour.
+These forests are also home to foraging squirrels, wild pigs and two of Mount Kinabalu’s unusual endemic animals – the grey-blue giant earthworm that grows up to 70cm long, and coral-hued giant red leech, both of which often appear on the surface of the earth during a downpour.

-Into the clouds
+Walking through the clouds

 Walking in the clouds has a certain kind of magic; mists swirl through a gnarled fairyland of miniature trees, thickly swathed with mosses, lichens and liverworts.
-Rhododendrons abound in Mt Kinabalu’s cloud forests (2200m to 3300m), flowering profusely in garish clusters of red, white, yellow and pink – five species of them endemic to the mountain.
+Rhododendrons abound in Mount Kinabalu’s cloud forests (2200m to 3300m), flowering profusely in garish clusters of red, white, yellow and pink – five species of them endemic to the mountain.
 From this region upwards, orchids become more profuse.
-Mt Kinabalu hosts an astounding 800 species, including the exquisitely ornate Paphiopedilum genus.
+Mount Kinabalu hosts an astounding 800 species, including the exquisitely ornate Paphiopedilum genus.
 The trackside forest is also home to wild begonia, giant yellow buttercups and wild raspberries.

 A night’s rest can be found at the high refuge of Laban Rata (3272m), which provides beds and meals.
 From here, the trek to the summit traditionally starts at 3am to arrive for sunrise.

-A mere 15 million years old, Mt Kinabalu is one of the world’s youngest non-volcanic mountains.
+A mere 15 million years old, Mount Kinabalu is one of the world’s youngest non-volcanic mountains.
 Its glacier-scoured geology is visible as you approach the summit, which culminates in a crown of bare, wild granite spires that have yet to show age.
 Here, bonsai pines, rhododendrons and rare orchids tuck into crevices between otherwise naked rocks.
 Where the barest covering of soil has formed, there are grassy meadows bright with wildflowers like gentians, potentillas and eyebrights.

 When you finally reach the rocky apex, breathing hard in the high-altitude air, the summit panoramas are inspiring, as is the achievement of making it here.
-But perhaps the greatest inspiration for climbing this mountain is that it is a journey through vibrant, abundant and infinitely varied life – and for that Mt Kinabalu is unequalled.
+But perhaps the greatest inspiration for climbing this mountain is that it is a journey through vibrant, abundant and infinitely varied life – and for that Mount Kinabalu is unequalled.

-Two days or three?
+Should I go for two days or three?

 Gone are the days when you could climb the mountain in just one day; your choice now is an ample two days or a more leisurely three.
-The latter gives you the chance to check out beautiful marked trails around the park headquarters, and visit the excellent Mountain Garden, close to the visitor centre, which features many of the plants you’ll see on your ascent of the mountain.
+The latter gives you the chance to check out beautiful marked trails around the park headquarters, and visit the excellent Botanical Garden, close to the visitor centre, which features many of the plants you’ll see on your ascent of the mountain.